mskwonmath/mskwonmath.github.io/_pages/about.md

 My research area is complex geometry and algebraic geometry.
 More specifically, I am interested in

-* twistor spaces of quaternionic Kahler manifolds;
+* twistor spaces of quaternionic Kähler manifolds;
-* rational curves in projective manifolds; and
+* deformation theory of rational curves in projective manifolds; and
 * algebraic varieties with large symmetry, including spherical varieties.